 Elections are a critical component of democratic administration.
 Because direct democracy—a form of administration in which all competent voters make political decisions directly—is unworkable in most modern nations, democratic government must be conducted through representatives.
 Elections allow citizens to choose their leaders and hold them accountable for their actions while in government.
 Accountability can be harmed when elected officials don’t care if they’re reelected or when one party or coalition dominates for historical or other reasons, leaving voters with little option among alternative candidates, parties, or ideas.
 Nonetheless, the ability to regulate leaders by compelling them to participate in regular and periodic elections aids in the solution of the problem of leadership succession and thus contributes to the survival of democracy.
-There are many local contractors that coming together to sponsor like the quality roofers in Dublin, GA
+There are many local contractors coming together to sponsor events that ends up making a huge difference in the community.

 Furthermore, elections function as forums for discussing public issues and for expressing public opinion where the electoral process is competitive and pushes candidates or parties to reveal their past and future intentions to public scrutiny.
 Elections thus offer citizens political education and ensure that democratic administrations respond to the people’s will.
 They also help to legitimate the actions of those in positions of authority, a function that is fulfilled to some extent even by noncompetitive elections.

 Electorates have a limited ability to influence government policy.
 Most elections do not directly establish public policy; instead, they provide a small group of officials the power to enact policy on behalf of the electorate (via legislation and other means).